-In this section, we describe the implementation for computing CoMet and CoMet-based navigation.
+In this section, we describe our implementation of computing group cohesion and socially-compliant navigation.
 We then evaluate CoMet in different standard pedestrian datasets that are annotated with perceived group cohesion levels.
-We highlight the performance of our navigation algorithm and show the benefits over prior methods in terms of the following quantitative metrics: freezing rate, deviation angle, and normalized path-length.
-We also qualitatively compare trajectories with an increased number of obstacles in the environment.
+We highlight the performance of our navigation algorithm and show benefits over prior methods in terms of the following metrics: freezing rate, deviation angle, and normalized pathlength.